 PART I: WHY WOOL?

 Upon hearing that the Roman stola is wool, most SCAdians think of thick blanket wool, and are reluctant to use such a heavy material for fear of over heating.
 Hold on, my friend!
-My current favorite stola is so light as to be mistaken for cotton by most people.
+My this stola is so light as to be mistaken for cotton by most people (yes, I know the selvedges are wrong – I don’t wear this one anymore and need to get pics of my current favorite).
 Keep that in mind as you read…

 Part of a woman’s duty was to make wool clothing for her family.
 The linking of wool working to feminine honor goes back to the Roman monarchy.